neely/neely.github.io/_pages/patterns.md

 - Add a `manifest.json` and service worker to make it a full PWA with offline reading.
 - Split `hikes.json` into per-year files or a file-per-hike to reduce payload as the journal grows.
 - Add drag-to-reorder on the photo upload list so hero shot selection is explicit.
-- Replace the PAT with GitHub OAuth (via a small Cloudflare Worker) to avoid storing a powerful token in `localStorage`.
-- Add a Cloudflare Worker as a thin proxy for both reads and writes to hide the PAT entirely from the browser and eliminate the Pages-redeploy delay — real infrastructure to maintain in exchange for convenience, not meaningfully more security once the repo is already private and Access-gated.
+- ~~Add a Cloudflare Worker as a thin proxy for both reads and writes to hide the PAT entirely from the browser~~ — done, July 2026, on the live instance ([neely/hiking-journal-proxy](https://github.com/neely/hiking-journal-proxy)).
+Worth being honest that this was mainly a convenience/tidiness win, not a material security jump — the repo was already private and the domain already Access-gated before this, so the PAT's browser exposure was already low-consequence.
+Only worth doing when the app is already Access-gated so a Worker's Route can piggyback on the existing Access application without extra setup.

 ---